github/codeql/docs/language/learn-ql/writing-queries/path-queries.rst

 Security researchers are particularly interested in the way that information flows in a program.
 Many vulnerabilities are caused by seemingly benign data flowing to unexpected locations, and being used in a malicious way.
 Path queries written with CodeQL are particularly useful for analyzing data flow as they can be used to track the path taken by a variable from its possible starting points (``source``) to its possible end points (``sink``).
-To model paths with CodeQL, your query must provide information about the ``source`` and the ``sink``, as well as the data flow steps that link them.
+To model paths, your query must provide information about the ``source`` and the ``sink``, as well as the data flow steps that link them.

 This topic provides information on how to structure a path query file so you can explore the paths associated with the results of data flow analysis.